 Sweatman and Tsikritsis make elaborate arguments and extravagant claims for dating Gobekli artworks: “The probability that pillar 43 does not represent the date 10 950 BC is around one in 100 million.”
 This date happens to agree with the probable Younger Dryas event, but not due to their methods.
 Some Gobekli wall plaster was dated to BC 9530 (Dietrich & Schmidt, 2010), a thousand years after the probable impact.
 Sweatman sees no obstacle in a thousand years, and proposes a local observational record going back to BC 16000, about 4000 years before the earliest possible dates for Gobekli.
 They use a syllogism to test their proposed ‘meteor observation records’ and “find an apparent contradiction of our first proposal; resolved when we apply the second proposal.
 Logically, this implies significantly improved confidence in both proposals.”
 Thus their ‘zodiac’ identifications, and dating based on assumed observations and certain meteors, and the geological record, all have to agree, for their proposal to work.
 They place midsummer in Sagittarius in BC 10 950, or rather between Sagittarius and Scorpius, judging by their graphics.
 But astronomy automation uses modern values for the rate of precession, which is known from Nasa data to be slightly speeding up, and may have been much slower in the distant past.

 And astronomy automation programmes assume a narrow oscillation of obliquity after Stockwell, as adopted by Newcombe.
 But Egyptian, Chinese, Hindu, Greek, Arabic, Medieval, historic and Mayan data contradict the ‘Newcombe’ curve.
 Obliquity had reduced at a slowing rate, indicating a larger bump, and fast initial righting; and a semi-oscillation of 599 years (Dodwell 2010, in Setterfield).
 In the Dodwell graph, the curve should be wavy due to the semi-oscillation that he had found.
 In addition to these astronomical uncertainties, in an era 5000 years before the earliest and rarest Babylonian and Egyptian astronomical data, earth’s orbital diameter may have been larger, and the moon’s orbit larger; and time slower.
-There was a different equation of time, or Delta-T in geological time (Williams et al 1998), which may have extended into prehistoric time.
+There was a different equation of time, or Delta-T in geological time (Williams et al 1998), which may have extended into the Ice Age.
 Thus automation errors grow exponentially larger further back.
 But Sweatman and Tsikritsis “know of no reason to question Stellarium”.

 Using equinox and solstice sunrise and sunset as calibration dates, and their software, they see a Gobekli midsummer horizon sun at BC 10 950, and a spring horizon in BC 18 000.
 But the pictures on pillar D43 do not apparently mark a star map horizon.
 All the characters are more or less upright.
 Zodiacs tend to picture animals facing west, thus some upside down.
 Seasons remain in the same constellations for about 2000 years, depending on how constellations are defined.

-The H/I shapes, Sweatman sees as “former pole stars, slightly north of Serpens”, at Vega BC 11 500 and Deneb BC 16 000, “still referenced [in the Gobekli era]… to define north or a preferred direction, by the general orientation of enclosure D, 5 to 10 degrees west of north… at summer solstice sunset… at an altitude of 42 and 67 degrees.”
+The H/I shapes at Gobekli, Sweatman sees as “former pole stars, slightly north of Serpens”, at Vega BC 11 500 and Deneb BC 16 000, “still referenced [in the Gobekli era]… to define north or a preferred direction, by the general orientation of enclosure D, 5 to 10 degrees west of north… at summer solstice sunset… at an altitude of 42 and 67 degrees.”
 But this is too high up, and too long before Gobeki, to have served as a meridian; while contradicting their daily and nightly visible north.
 And it implies two thousand years of stubborn conservatism at Gobekli.
 Or, if it is all “mostly abstract”, as they say, it is not astronomy.
 And if it is outdated by 2000 years, then it is not astrology, which works on the celestial grid, and from the moving spring point.
 And ancient religions probably did not last 2000 years.
 Sweatman adds rhetoric of a supposed Deneb in Lascaux caves (Rappengluck 2004); and of a southern view to Sirius rising (Magli 2016); near the winter sunrise and sunset (Gonzalez-Garcia 2016); and of the Taurid meteors in winter.
 Then they dismiss orientations as immaterial to their zodiac picture!
 Their rhetorical wild geese fly all over the sky, but keep their options open by remaining on the ground.

 Sweatman and Tsikritsis count thirteen characters on pillar D43, but they exclude the skin bag “man”.
 Lunar calendars do have thirteen months (at least in recent, known epochs), but the moon does not seem prominent in Gobekli art.
 And the odd number runs counter to astrological geometry.
 ‘Thirteenth sign’ theories mistake Ophiuchus and Scorpius, one of the four doubled constellations, as two “signs”, without separating the other three doubles (Taurus Orion, Leo retro, Aquarius Pegasus legs).